SyedaMahamFahim/syedamaham.dev/README.md

 When using this project, please consider the following guidelines for proper attribution:

 - **Mention the original source:** Clearly mention and link to the GitHub repository of this website project.
-- **Cite the author and contributors**: Attribute the work to me as the author of the project.
+- **Cite the author and contributors**: Attribute the work to me and all the contributors.
 - **Respect the licensing:** Comply with the open-source license under which this project is shared, ensuring that your use aligns with its terms.

 Thank you for your understanding and cooperation.
 By providing proper credit, you contribute to the promotion of open-source values and encourage the sharing of knowledge within the community.